A rewarding challenge

 To make a preservative free wine you are restricted to grapes that are pure, with no damage and hand harvested.
 The need for sulphur is only because something is wrong or something might go wrong.
 It’s difficult but not impossible with red wine, but harder with white wine as it has no colour and no tannin, which are natural preservatives.

-The Tinja red wine is made from Merlot; organically grown and organically made.
+The Tinja red wine is made from Shiraz; organically grown and organically made.
 The bud logo and certification number are the guarantee that no pesticides or inorganic fertilizers were used in the total production of the wine.

 These were not made with maturing in mind.
 It keeps for ages, which is a surprise, but it doesn’t improve.
 Store the wine below 20 Centigrade.